Texas country music: Origins

-These artists were followed in turn by the work of singer-songwriters such as Robert Earl Keen, Lyle Lovett, Wayne Hancock,Kevin Fowler, Roger Creager, Pat Green, Cory Morrow, Radney Foster, Max Stalling, Wade Bowen George Ducas, Randy Rogers, & Rich O’Toole.
+These artists were followed in turn by the work of singer-songwriters such as Robert Earl Keen, Lyle Lovett, Wayne Hancock, Kevin Fowler, Roger Creager, Pat Green, Cory Morrow, Radney Foster, Max Stalling, Wade Bowen, George Ducas, Randy Rogers, and Rich O'Toole.

-While the genre has roots in Texas, Oklahoma artists such as Jason Boland, Stoney LaRue, Mike McClure, and Cross Canadian Ragweed have had a major influence on Texas Country.
-For this reason, "Red Dirt Music" is becoming a more popular term for the genre to pay homage to its Oklahoma influence.
+While the genre has roots in Texas, Oklahoma artists such as Jason Boland, Stoney LaRue, Mike McClure, and Cross Canadian Ragweed have had a major influence on Texas country.
+For this reason, "red dirt music" is becoming a more popular term for the genre to pay homage to its Oklahoma influence.
 The term was coined in reference to the miles of red dirt that is common throughout the two states.
+George Strait has the most songs about Texas.
+“Amarillo by Morning” and “All My Exes Live in Texas” are his most popular Texas songs.

 1990s

 Robert Earl Keen's No. 2 Live Dinner, released in 1996, had it all; comedy accompanied with "a sharp wit, a laid-back cowboy style, and an eye for detail... combined in [his] songs that are as easy on the ears as they are packed with insight".
 Keen's home calling came after a short stint in Nashville, where he quickly became uncomfortable.
 His 1996 live album release truly showcased the “wide range” of the talented Texas musician and popularized the single "The Road Goes On Forever", a song many music fans regard as the paradigm for Texas 'Country anthems'.
 Joe Ely and other Texas musicians have recorded cover versions of “The Road Goes On Forever”.